msft-mirror-aosp/platform.external.libabigail/doc/manuals/abidw.rst

     that case, all of the provided suppression specification files are taken into account.
 ABI artifacts matched by the suppression specifications are suppressed from the output of this tool.

+    Only suppression specifications that have the :ref:`drop property set to 'yes' <drop_property_label>` are going to be effective.
+    All other suppression specification directives will appear as being ignored, unless the command line option :ref:`--force-early-suppression
+    <abidw_force_early_suppression_option_label>` is provided.

   * ``--type-id-style`` <``sequence``|``hash``>